 - From the Bing Image, News Search, Video Search, or Visual Search APIs

 - That are filtered or limited primarily (or solely) to image, news and/or video or visual search results.

 Notices and branding

-- Prominently display Bing branding, consistent with the Bing Trademark Usage Guidelines, near each point in the UX that offers a user the ability to input a search query.
-Such branding must clearly denote to the user that Microsoft is powering the internet search experience.
+Prominently display Bing branding, consistent with the Bing Trademark Usage Guidelines, near each point in the UX that offers a user the ability to input a search query.
+Such branding must clearly state to the user that Microsoft is powering the internet search experience.

-- Do not attribute responses (or portions of responses) displayed from the Bing Custom Search API to Microsoft, unless Microsoft specifies otherwise in writing for your particular use.
+- Attribute responses (or portions of responses) displayed from the Bing Custom Search API to Microsoft, unless Microsoft specifies otherwise in writing for your particular use.

 If you enable a user to transfer a response from a Search API to another user, such as through a messaging app or social media posting, the following apply:

 - Transferred responses must:

 - Consist of content that is unmodified from the content of the responses displayed to the transferring user.
 Formatting changes are permissible.